ADAPT: An Autonomous Forklift for Construction Site Operation: Validation and Evaluation

 For the manipulation subtasks, \ADAPT performs very consistently for all scenarios.
 For loading, the performance of ground-to-ground and ground-to-truck is very similar to that of the human operator.
 The loading of the truck takes longer for \ADAPT.
 This mostly arises from the time needed to raise the forks to the height of the loading platform and the additional pallet detection check when the pallet is located in a plane different from the movement plane.
 The unloading of the pallets is close to a standardized task and thus can be done with accurate timing with hardly any variance by the autonomous system.
 The key difference from manual operation is that the autonomous system raises the forks while stationary, as shown in Figure~\ref{fig:pallet_putdown}, while a human operator simultaneously manipulates the forks and drives to maximize efficiency.
 This illustrates a case where \ADAPT is not yet optimized for timing performance.

 \textbf{Distance driven:} Figure~\ref{fig:eval_path_overlay} illustrates an overlay of the manual and autonomous paths for a representative loading cycle in each scenario.
 In general, it can be observed that the expert operator shows a superior utilization of the free space available for turning compared to the autonomous planning system.
 This results in fewer changes in driving direction during manual operation.
 In contrast, the autonomous vehicle tends to navigate closer to obstacles, such as bushes, allowing it to effectively cut corners.
 These opposing behaviors nearly compensate for each other, resulting in comparable path lengths, as summarized in Figure~\ref{fig:eval_path_length}.
 Contrary to our intuition, the expert operator performs impressively consistent with a very low variance of the path length.
 For \ADAPT, the variance in path length is greater as a result of the heuristic nature of the hybrid A* path planner.
 This can also be seen in the plotted paths in Figure~\ref{fig:eval_path_overlay}, where the paths of the human operator are impressively equal within one scenario.
+Additionally, in one instance, only three of the four pallets were loaded autonomously, prompting a human intervention. \ADAPT then restarted from its home position and loaded the remaining pallet autonomously, which resulted in an additional trip from the home position to the loading area, producing a significant outlier in the G to G scenario.

-Across different scenarios, a notable change in human operator behavior was observed, see Figure~\ref{fig:eval_path_overlay}.
+Across different scenarios, a notable change in human operator behavior was observed, as Figure~\ref{fig:eval_path_overlay} shows.
 After the first recorded scenario, ground-to-truck loading, the expert operator adapted his turning strategy.
 Instead of turning immediately after loading, the operator used the corner as a natural pivot point to change the driving direction.
 This adjustment was shown to be significantly faster, as evidenced by the reduced driving time in the \textit{ApproachPallet} phase compared to the truck-to-ground scenario.
 These observations highlight the dependency of performance on the skill level of the forklift operator.
 Less skilled operators not only take longer to load and unload pallets but also tend to select suboptimal driving paths, further impacting overall efficiency.